 Same Class Exception.
-In any event, Richard believes that the same class exception should apply.
+If the partnership liquidates immediately, the parents received 100% of the asset value but only some lesser percentage of future profits.
+Are they the same class?
+Richard believes that the same class exception should apply.
 The only difference in the partners' interests is that profits will first be allocated to the profits interest holder until her capital account is in parity with her percentage ownership.
 The fact that the partners' capital accounts are not in the same proportion as their share of profits and losses cannot be considered as a preference or a priority.
-It is merely a non-lapsing difference with respect to limitations on liability and are not taken into account for of determining whether the partners' rights purposes are identical under Regulation §25.2701-1(c)(3).
+It is merely a non-lapsing difference with respect to limitations on liability and are not taken into account for purposes of determining whether the partners' rights are identical under Regulation 25.2701-1(c)(3).